TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CherryPick.rst

 6. Cleanup your TYPO3 installation

-   Depending on the changes made by the patch, you may have to apply some changes to your TYPO3 installation: see :ref:`cleanup-typo3`.
+   Depending on the changes made by the patch, you may have to apply some changes to your TYPO3 installation as well.
+Also, if the last time you pulled from the GitHub repository is some time ago, you may need to pull the most recent dependencies.
+And you may need to rebuild the CSS/JS assets.
+See :ref:`cleanup-typo3`.